BiggStepper/A-Simple-Calculator/README.md

 I used an embeded JavaScript code which is in the .html file

-just a tag to the repository
+just added a tag to the repository